Battle of Kharkiv (2022): Civilian casualties

 During the battle, at least 606 civilians were killed due to Russian shelling and fighting for the city.
-Due to the fog of war, it is impossible to tabulate total casualties for the battle of Kharkiv.
+Due to the fog of war, it is impossible to tabulate total casualties for the Battle of Kharkiv.
 Additionally, various skirmishes around Kharkiv's suburbs have led to casualties for both the Russian and Ukrainian Armed Forces.

 Military casualties

-Like the civilian death toll, the true number of military casualties is impossible to estimate due to the fog of war and opposing governments' inflation or deflation of numbers in order to boost morale.
+Like the civilian death toll, the true number of military casualties is impossible to estimate due to the fog of war and opposing governments' inflation or deflation of numbers to boost morale.

 During the course of the battle, the Ukrainian government claimed to have killed over 4,000 Russian troops.
 On 3 March, Ukraine claimed to have destroyed a 120-man unit of airborne soldiers.
 On 5 March, Ukraine counterattacked and claimed to have wiped out the 144th Guards Motor Rifle Division's 488th Motor Rifle Regiment, killing around 1,600 Russian soldiers, with the rest of the division reportedly being pushed back across the border into Russia.
 On 26 March, Ukraine claimed to have killed 645 soldiers from a single battalion tactical group from the 200th Separate Motor Rifle Brigade.
 Reportedly, only three men survived, two of whom were wounded.
-30 units of military equipment were also destroyed, including armored vehicles and trucks.
+30 units of military equipment were also destroyed, including armoured vehicles and trucks.
 On 29 March, Ukraine claimed to have completely destroyed 2 battalion tactical groups, also from the 200th Brigade, and inflicted casualties on others, killing more than 1,500 soldiers.

 On 15 March, the Ukrainians reported that they had killed Igor Nikolaev, commander of the 252nd Motorized Rifle Regiment, and claimed two days later that they had destroyed around 30% of the regiment's 900–2,000 personnel and equipment.

 On 21 May, in a statement the Ukrainian police confirmed the recovery of the bodies of six military officials, including a Russian colonel, in the settlement of Zolochiv.
 On 30 May, the Ukrainians repatriated the bodies of a further 62 Russian servicemen in the Kharkiv Region.